zmh-program/BetterNickname/README.md

 The system will continuously generate nicknames and check all your criteria.
 When a match is found, it will either automatically claim the name (if autoclaim is enabled) or notify you to manually claim it.

+### Auto-Jump Feature
+The auto-jump feature helps you stay active while waiting for nickname generation:

+- Use `/autojump` to toggle auto-jump on/off
+- When enabled, your character will jump automatically every 30-90 seconds (random interval)
+- Only jumps when you're on the ground
+- Useful for staying active while using auto-reroll

 ### Example Usage
 ```bash
 # Find a nickname containing "dragon", max 8 characters, no numbers or underscores